40H WILDERNESS FIRST AID + CPR C

 the 40 hour course is ideal for guides and those leading multi day wilderness trips.
 This is also the certification required for an Assistant Overnight sea kayak guide with SKGABC.

-Advanced Wilderness and Remote First-Aid 40-hour w/CPR-C is a five day course; Friday evening to Tuesday afternoon.
+Wilderness First-Aid 40-hour with CPR-C is a five day course; Friday evening to Tuesday afternoon.
 Must participate in all 5 days to receive certification.